Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Related Work

 \subsection{Collaboration in virtual environments}

-Collaboration in and across VE can be collocated or distributed, and synchronous or asynchronous~\cite{isenberg2011collaborative, billinghurst2018collaborative}.
-Compared to VR, collocated collaboration in AR/MR benefits from face-to-face communication~\cite{rekimoto1996transvision, billinghurst1998shared}, comparing well to unmediated face-to-face communication~\cite{billinghurst2002experiments}.
-It preserves non-verbal cues~(Exp.~1)~\cite{kiyokawa2002communication} and serves well in communicating common ground~\cite{benk2022my} or spotting errors~\cite{wang2011comparative}.
-In collocated collaboration pairs tend to prefer a same-side perspective~\cite{poretski2021physicality}, for which dedicated techniques, such as supporting shared awareness~\cite{bovo2022cone}, have started to emerge.
-Fellow representations are still underexplored, e.\,g., for different levels of immersion~\cite{zagermann2023challenges}.
-Exactly how interactions should be synchronized depends on the task~\cite{agrawala1997two, schmalstieg2002studierstube, lee2011effects, oda2015virtual}.
-As to collaborative navigation, early results favored egocentric over exocentric perspectives~\cite{yang2002exploring}.
-Spatial referencing, which can help reduce process loss~\cite{steiner1972group}, was discussed by Heer and Agrawala~\cite{heer2007design}, who identified nuanced pointing as one design consideration for improving collaboration.

-In terms of space use, participants (individually or in small groups) seem to prefer utilizing physical objects like walls~\cite{lee2020shared}, whiteboards or tables~\cite{luo2022should}, and transparent displays~\cite{gong2023side}.
-Without physical affordances, the use of space is more mixed, especially so when working alone~\cite{batch2019there}, and not much different from established conventions in 2-D~\cite{yang2022towards}.
+Collaboration in virtual environments can be collocated or distributed and synchronous or asynchronous~\cite{billinghurst2018collaborative}.
+Compared to VR, collocated collaboration in MR benefits from face-to-face communication~\cite{billinghurst2002collaborative}.
+It can preserve non-verbal cues~\cite[Exp.\,1]{kiyokawa2002communication} and serve well in communicating common ground~\cite{benk2022my} or spotting errors~\cite{wang2011comparative}.
+In collocated collaboration, pairs also tend to prefer a same-side perspective~\cite{poretski2021physicality} for which dedicated techniques, such as supporting shared awareness~\cite{bovo2022cone}, have started to emerge.
+As for collaborative navigation, early results favored egocentric over exocentric perspectives~\cite{yang2002exploring}.
+Spatial referencing, which can help reduce process loss~\cite{steiner1972group}, was discussed by Heer and Agrawala~\cite{heer2007design} who identified nuanced pointing as one design consideration for improving collaboration.
+In terms of space use, participants (individually or in small groups) seem to prefer utilizing different objects in the physical environment, e.\,g., walls~\cite{lee2020shared}, whiteboards or tables~\cite{luo2022should}.
+Without physical affordances, the use of space is more mixed, especially when working alone~\cite{batch2019there}.